- Introduction and Purpose

 Books that are missing, lost, or damaged are not automatically replaced, even when the library is reimbursed for these items.
 The decision to replace a book is made by collection development staff based on use, subject matter and relevance to the needs of primary clients, currency, cost, and available funds.
 Missing print journal issues are replaced only when provided to the library by donors.

-Because there is inadequate space to house all print resources in the library facility, many older materials, including books and journal volumes, are stored at the Preservation and Access Service Center for Colorado Academic Libraries (PASCAL), a high-density storage facility located at the AMC campus.
+Because there is inadequate space to house all print resources in the library facility, many older materials, including books and journal volumes, are stored at the Preservation and Access Service Center for Colorado Academic Libraries (PASCAL), a high-density storage facility located at the CU Anschutz campus.
 Items stored at PASCAL can be identified and requested online through the library’s online catalog IMPULSE.
 Items are delivered to the Health Sciences Library for pickup via courier service within two to three days, Monday - Friday.
-UC Denver AMC library users may schedule an appointment in advance to use materials at the PASCAL facility
+CU Anschutz library users may schedule an appointment in advance to use materials at the PASCAL facility

 Weeding, or the removal of items from the collection, is an integral part of developing and maintaining a relevant, useful collection.
 Materials no longer relevant to the needs of primary clientele and duplicate copies of seldom-used items are periodically removed from the collection.
 This is done to conserve valuable space and to improve the usefulness of the collection.
 Withdrawn books may be offered to other local libraries or discarded.
 Withdrawn journals are offered to other local libraries or through national library exchanges.